msherron/decoupledkit-react/docs/drupal-roles.md

 ### Roles & decoupled

-When working with Drupal in a decoupled architecture roles provide the OAuth server with available scopes.
+When working with Drupal in a decoupled architecture, roles provide the OAuth server with available scopes.
 When permissions are evaluated they do not take the roles that the user has been given into consideration; rather the roles that have been provisioned with token.
 Token roles are provisioned when additional scopes are requested at generation time.
 For a token to be given additional roles the user account that is generating the token needs to have the role assigned as well, this prevents unwanted permissions elevation.